Yandex Cloud

 Note

-The example only contains the main columns.
-A list of columns to output depends on the selected service_type.
+This example includes only the essential columns.
+The complete list of columns depends on the selected service_type.

 Getting a cluster log streamGetting a cluster log stream